Skip to main content

 All uploaded documents must be clear, legible, and authentic.
 Blurry, cropped, obscured, or otherwise unclear images will not be reviewed and will be rejected.
 Fraudulent or falsified documents will not be tolerated — repeated attempts to submit false or invalid documents will result in the customer being permanently blacklisted from the platform.
 There are no exceptions or compromises.

-Step 2: Upload documents for the customer
+Step 2: Verify the customer

 2.1 Request pre-signed URLs for document upload